THE ROGUE REVOLUTION ~

 Taxidermy Art; from Counterculture to Pop Culture

 The introduction of Rogue Taxidermy created a trend in the art world that changed the perception and assumptions about taxidermy, not only in galleries, but also in contemporary aesthetics.
 Its presence in galleries has carried over into popular culture, as attested to by the countless home decor magazines and shop window displays that now include taxidermy elements.
-The trio's experimental and unorthodox use of taxidermy materials, coupled with their ethical reframing of them, jump-started a taxidermy revival in North America and laid the foundation for what has since exploded into a global phenomenon.
+The trio's experimental and unorthodox use of taxidermy materials coupled with their ethical reframing of them jump-started a taxidermy revival in North America and laid the foundation for what has since exploded into a global phenomenon.
 Taxidermy is now enjoying a universal level of popularity that it hasn't experienced since the Victorian era.

 THE ART FORM DEFINED ~

-"Rogue Taxidermy" is a term interchangeable with "Taxidermy Art".
-It's a genre of contemporary art which is sometimes incorrectly described as an offshoot or subcategory of traditional taxidermy.
+"Rogue Taxidermy", sometimes used interchangeably with the term "Taxidermy Art", is a genre of contemporary art that is sometimes incorrectly described as an offshoot or subcategory of traditional taxidermy.
 Neither the term nor the genre emerged from the world of traditional taxidermy.
 The genre was born from forms of fine art that utilize some of the same elements found in conventional taxidermy.
 The genre was invented as a means to unite various styles of existing work into a singular category.
-The definition of "Rogue Taxidermy", as set forth by the founders of the art movement, is "A genre of pop-surrealist art characterized by mixed media sculptures containing conventional taxidermy-related materials that are used in an unconventional manner".
+The definition of Rogue Taxidermy, as set forth by the founders of the art movement, is "A genre of pop-surrealist art characterized by mixed media sculptures containing conventional taxidermy-related materials that are used in an unconventional manner".

 Understanding what a traditional taxidermy mount is constructed out of is fundamental to understanding the aforementioned definition of Rogue Taxidermy.
 There are several varieties of conventional taxidermy and it's comprised of a lot more materials than meets the eye.
 Animal hide is an obvious material, however some other examples of "taxidermy-related materials" are bones, mummified remains, and synthetic taxidermy components such as faux fur and prefabricated urethane foam taxidermy mannequins .
 Sculpture constructed entirely from synthetic taxidermy materials still constitutes rogue taxidermy, as can sculpture created entirely from animal bones.